cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 For an example of an indented mlog code, see the [`symbolic-labels` option](#option-symbolic-labels).

+## Option `null-couner-is-noop`

+Informs Mindcode how operations assigning `null` to `@counter` are handled by the processor.
+Possible values are:

+* `false`: assigning `null` to `@counter` is interpreted by the processor (possibly by jumping to address #0).
+* `true` (the default value): assigning `null` to `@counter` is ignored by the processor.
+Mindcode may generate code depending on this behavior.

+In the past, Mindustry processor behavior has been inconsistent when assigning `null` to `@counter`.
+To allow Mindcode to produce correct code in case it gets changed again, this option has been added.

 ## Option `optimization`

 Use the `optimization` option to set the optimization level of the compiler: